Text by Lyndsey Walsh

 Panel moderator Michelle Christensen from the Weizenbaum Institute at Universität der Kunste Berlin and The Einstein Center Digital Future at Technische Universität Berlin opened the discussion to have the artist assess where we all seem to stand with Haraway’s philosophical writing and opened up the question to ask if the framing of these relationships in Haraway’s work has been highly romanticised.
 The speakers reiterated many of the points made in their presentations about bringing non-western and non-white traditions back to the same level of regard held for Haraway’s work.

-Reflecting back on social fermentation as a guiding force in the conference, the way that these ideas interact, comingle, and mutate or are metabolised shifts and transforms how we view our everchanging world and environment.
+Reflecting back on social fermentation as a guiding force in the conference, how these ideas interact, comingle, and mutate or are metabolised shifts and transforms how we view our everchanging world and environment.
 These collective experiments into creative practice, scientific knowledge, interspecies dialogue, and technoscientific extensions and mediations explore how porous these disciplines and focus areas actually are.
 It grapples with how both science and culture are involved in the interrelatedness of ideas, nutrient systems, and knowledge.

 Ending on Haraway’s work brought the conference full circle in a way, and moderator Michelle Christensen reminded us that even Haraway herself sees her ideas and philosophy as knowledge to continuously turnover.
 Through social fermenting, we are able to take this matter and these materials and transform them into new narratives, new meanings, and new ways of building and forming relationships.